btkhangvn/ton-hunter/README.md

 # TON Address Balance Checker

 ## Description
-This Python script automatically generates random (fake) TON addresses, checks their balance via the Toncenter API, and saves only those addresses with a balance greater than 0 TON.
+This Python script automatically generates random TON addresses, checks their balance via the Toncenter API, and saves only those addresses with a balance greater than 0 TON.

 ## Features
 - Generates random TON addresses